bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_DiscreteAccessoryTypeRailPad/Documentation.md

-Properties of rail pad.
+Properties of rail pads.
 The property set can be used by the predefined type RAILPAD of IfcDiscreteAccessory.